Mtaha01/Schedule_Maker/README.md

-﻿# Schedule_Maker

-COURSE TIMETABLE SCHEDULER
+# Timetabling-Schedule-System

-with Genetic Algorithm
+Genetic Algorithm For University Course Timetabling Problem 💻⌚🏫
-May, 2022
-Prepared By
-1-Mostafa Ahmed
-2-Mohamed Taha
-3-Eslam Zanaty
-4-Mollar Magdy

-INTRODUCTION :
+## INTRODUCTION and why we made this project

 In the university, college students must be register for their classes, creating timetables for institutes which deal with sections and lectures scheduling is a complex problem.
 It is difficult and time consuming to solve due to many